🍡 mochi

 FieldDescription

-islandIdPer-island id (matches the island-id attribute); set for 'server' failures, undefined for 'hydratable' SSR failures
+islandIdPer-island id, carried inside the signed props envelope; set for 'server' failures, undefined for 'hydratable'.

 See also